Philippine Center for Investigative Journalism: Beginnings

 Sheila Coronel, Petronilo Daroy, Lorna Kalaw-Tirol, Malou Mangahas, Horacio Severino, Rosario Tanedo, Rigoberto Tiglao, Marites Vitug, and Virgilio Vitug founded the Philippine Center for Investigative Journalism in 1989.

 1990s

 In 1990, PCIJ published Kudeta: the Challenge to Philippine Democracy, a joint collaboration with the Photojournalists' Guild of the Philippines.
 It examined the Philippine Military, its rebel factions, the civil government, and society.
 The book won a Best Book Award from the Catholic Mass Media Awards.

 In 1999, PCIJ published Her Stories: Investigative Reports on Filipino Women in the 1990s.
 It presented articles from reputable newspapers across the nation, examining the viewpoints of women across various sectors.

 2010s

-In 2016, PCIJ organized a series of workshop on investigating election finance, funded by the National Endowment for Democracy.
+In 2016, PCIJ organized a series of workshops on investigating election finance, funded by the National Endowment for Democracy.

 In 2017, PCIJ launched the PCIJ Story Project.
 It provides grants for projects that expose human rights abuses, misuse of public funds, and threats to free expression and press freedom.